Hi, we are Mandy & Steve and we would like to welcome you to Miner’s Cottage.

 The Black Bull Another traditional pub, offering their own brand of Real Ale (Blubird).
 Great menu with plenty to choose from.

-The Yewdale Friendly atmosphere, amazing food (the new Pizza oven is a great addition) and great selection of Lagers and Real Ales.
-A discount card will be in the cottage for you to use at the Yewdale, but please make sure the card stays in the Cottage before you leave.
+The Yewdale Friendly atmosphere, amazing food (the new Pizza oven is a great addition) and a large selection of Lagers and Real Ales.

 The Coniston Inn Formerly the Waterhead Hotel, the Coniston Inn has been fully restored into a superb pub / restaurant, serving locally produced food, real ales, craft beers, continental lagers and cocktails.
 The lovely staff help create a relaxing atmosphere in a beautiful spot on the outskirts of Coniston.